wc-donation/wc-donation-platform/readme.txt

 == Changelog ==
 Active development of Donation Platform for WooCommerce: Fundraising & Donation Management is handled [on GitHub](https://github.com/jonas-hoebenreich/wc-donation-platform/).

+= 1.0.5 - 2021-11-1 - =

+fix: textdomain not loading properly
+fix: i18n of "Other" string
+fix: Amount Suggestions field not hiding properly
+performance: load wc-password-strength-meter only when it is necessary
+tweak: set standard price of simple product to 1
+tweak: add direct donation link on product edit page
+tweak: push supported WC version to 5.9
+tweak: push supported WP version to 5.8.1

 = 1.0.4 - 2021-11-02 - =